December 12, 2019 | Posted by: Venus Zoleta | Personal Finance

 Almost 20,000 money remittance centers operate all over the Philippines, including far-flung barangays where banks and ATMs are scarce.
 Aside from their accessibility, these money service businesses attract many unbanked Filipinos because of their other financial services such as pawning, bills payment, foreign exchange, and e-loading.

 Customers can just visit the nearest remittance center and send cash to their loved ones, make payments, or claim remittances from abroad.
 Typically, money gets transferred and is ready for pick-up within minutes or the same day.

 A remittance center in the Philippines usually serves OFWs who send money back home, as well as their families who receive such remittances.
 It also enables online and home-based businesses to receive payments from their customers who have no credit card or savings account.

 Here’s a closer look at eight of the best remittance service providers in the Philippines.
 Most of them offer domestic money transfers, while a few ones provide international remittance services.
 Only Cebuana Lhuillier, Western Union, and MoneyGram allow sending money from the Philippines to various countries.

 LBC Instant Peso Padala Rates

 Convenience via the Peso Pak Door-to-Door Delivery: Instead of cash pick-up, you can choose to have cash delivered to the recipient’s home or office.
 This is a great option for sending money to senior citizens and persons with disabilities who may have difficulty traveling to the nearest LBC branch.

-How do you know if you’re doing business with the right remittance center?
+How do you know if you’re doing business with the right remittance company?
 In a nutshell, its money transfer service should be affordable, quick, convenient, reliable, and secure.